-The enclosed Form of Proxy is being solicited by the management of the Corporation in connection with the annual meeting of shareholders to be held on June 17, 2020 and at every adjournment thereof, and the associated costs will be borne by the Corporation.
-The solicitation of proxies will be made by mail and by posting the Meeting Materials on our website at www.dynacor.com/en/ and on our SEDAR profile at www.sedar.com pursuant to the notice-and-access.
-The solicitation of proxies may also be by telephone or other personal contact by directors of the Corporation, such directors receiving no compensation therefore.
-In addition, the Corporation shall, upon request, reimburse brokerage firms and other custodians for their reasonable expenses in forwarding proxies and related material to beneficial owners of shares of the Corporation.
+The enclosed Form of Proxy is being solicited by the management of the Corporation in connection with the annual meeting of shareholders to be held on June 17, 2021 and at every adjournment thereof, and the associated costs will be borne by the Corporation.
+The solicitation of proxies will be done by telephone or other personal contact by directors of the Corporation, such directors receiving no compensation therefore.